Lecture notes for Friday, February 8

 pharyngeal pouches:

 In case you were wondering, the Eustachian tube is named for Bartolomeo Eustachia, a sixteenth-century Italian anatomist 16th century Italian anatomist.
 This question came up in the lecture, but will not be asked on any exam.
+Second Pharyngeal Pouch --> Tonsils Third Pharyngeal Pouch --> Thymus and Parathyroid Gland Fourth Pharyngeal Pouch --> Thymus and Parathyroid Gland A question that might show up on an exam: what would happen if the third and fourth pharyngeal pouches did not develop properly?

-Palatal shelves (which are only in mammals, not birds, not reptiles, not amphibia or fish) separate the oral cavity from the nasal cavity, very much like a pair of doors closing.
+not amphibia or fish) separate the oral cavity from the nasal cavity, very much

+like a pair of doors closing.
 One of the 3 pairs of salivary glands and the anterior pituitary gland are stomodeal ectoderm.
 The rest of the digestive tract develops from endoderm, which will be covered in a later lecture.